 I think it’s so funny how you can read in one place that “Fertility Awareness is hardly an effective way to plan families, as it fails 25% of the time” and yet in another place you can read “It’s 99.999% effective and the best thing since sliced bread.”
 (Both are an extreme end of the spectrum.)

 Tis’ very difficult, my dear readers, to compare FAM to much of any other kind of birth control.
-I used to think I could – I touted its effectiveness (always with the attached disclaimer **if practiced correctly, as if I have any kind of authority on the subject!), exclaimed that FAM users have no less sex, in some studies, even more sex than artificial contraception users, and that it created a better relationship in terms of communication and love.
+I used to think I could – I touted its effectiveness (always with the attached disclaimer **if practiced correctly), exclaimed that FAM users have no less sex, in some studies, even more sex than artificial contraception users, and that it created a better relationship in terms of communication and love.

 But I’ve been coming to the realization over the last few months – no matter what the church says, no matter what your midwife says, no matter what your cousin’s boyfriend’s roommate’s girlfriend says, fertility charting is one thing and one thing only – knowledge.
 What you decide to do with that knowledge is 100% up to you.